Last Updated on September 3, 2020

 how to deal with dog poop in a zero waste way:

-You cannot leave dog poop on the sidewalk.
-Ever.
-Ever.
-Ever.
-Pick up after your dog, please.
+You cannot leave dog poop on the sidewalk so please pick up after your dog!

 Unfortunately, there’s no perfect solution to this problem.
-We typically let her go in the backyard and then shovel it into a hole.
+We typically let her go in the backyard and then shovel it into a hole in the ground for it to naturally compost.

 But, if she ever poops while we’re out and about, we always have a bag.
-Here’s where you have options.
-(I’ve used the first two)
+Here’s are a few options.

 Cornstarch: They say they’re made from a cornstarch polymer.
 I don’t know if they’re mixed plastic.